Sewage System Re-Inspection Program

 A properly functioning sewage system is an integral part of any home

-septic system requires regular maintenance to ensure it is operating
+sewage system requires regular maintenance to ensure it is operating

 efficiently and safely.

-The re-inspection program, undertaken by C.C.
+The Re-inspection Program, undertaken by C.C.
 Tatham &

 Associates' field staff on behalf of the Township of Tiny,